HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ### For all data contributors

-- Assisting data contributors to fix errors in their data structure and metadata
+- Assisting data contributors in fixing errors in data files and metadata
 - Responding to data contribution requests on Zendesk
-- Writing/delivering training material about how to submit data to the DCP
+- Writing/delivering training material about how to submit data and metadata to the DCP
-- Writing/maintaining documentation about how to submit data to the DCP
+- Writing/maintaining documentation about how to submit data and metadata to the DCP

 ### User Experience

 - Collecting feedback about the submission process from data contributors
-- Working with the UX team to use feedback to define new requirements for the system to be prioritized by the PM team
+- Working with the UX team to use feedback to define new system requirements to be prioritized by the PM team

 ### Scientific "guardrails"